Locations:

 Set-shifting is the ability to move back and forth between different tasks in quick succession.
 The ability to direct our attention from one thing to the next — like cooking dinner on the stove while listening to a podcast or pausing a video game to start a load of laundry — is an important skill to have.

-“People switch tasks all the time,” says Dr. Manos.
+“People switch tasks all the time,” shares Dr. Manos.
 “That executive function tends to get a little better with automatic attention tasks when playing a video game.
 But it doesn’t facilitate switching from automatic attention to directed attention.”

 Advertisement

-Meaning outside of a video game, set switching requires intentional effort on your part and embracing certain behavioral changes that allow for that to happen.
+Meaning, outside of a video game, set switching requires intentional effort on your part and embracing certain behavioral changes that allow for that to happen.

 Video games offer new ways of learning